Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 How much time do you have?
 It may never seem like enough!

-Although I wouldn’t recommend this, you can even visit Taroko Gorge as a day trip from Taipei.
-Taking this flight from Taipei to Hualien and/or taking this organized Taipei to Hualien day tour can help, but you’re going to be extremely rushed.
+Although I wouldn’t recommend this, you could even visit Hualien as a day trip from Taipei.
+Take this flight from Taipei to Hualien or one of the earliest trains of the day and you can pull it off.

-At the bare minimum, I’d recommend traveling to Hualien and checking into your hotel on day one, then spending the whole next day at Taroko Gorge.
-A second night would give you a third day to explore more sights in the area or in Hualien City.
+At the bare minimum, I’d recommend traveling to Hualien and checking into your hotel on day one, then spending the whole exploring the area of doing activities.
+Spend a second night before moving on to make your visit more relaxed.

 To travel down Highways 11 or 9 from Hualien City to Taitung, you can ride a scooter (one full day, including stops) or take the train (2-3 hours).
 But to really appreciate the area, I’d recommend adding at least two days for this, making four total days in Hualien.